 If you are using an orbital sander, your pad is bound to wear down eventually when the hook material gives.
 Here I show you how you can make a quick and dirty (cheap) replacement!
 Enjoy, please share, and remember to be Inspired!

-There are many reasons to have rolls of loop-backed sanding paper in the shop, and cutting your own orbital sanding discs to the specs of your tool is only one of them.
-In this video I show you how easy it can be!
+There are many reasons to have rolls of loop-backed sanding paper in the shop, and cutting your own orbital sanding discs to the specs of your tool is one of them.
+In this video I show you how easy it can be, using a simple homemade jig!
 Enjoy, and remember to be Inspired!

 For a project that has since become obsolete – a shopmade lathe – I made a base from plywood.
 For that, I needed two matching dados in two pieces of different width.
 Here I show you the method I used, without a dado stack, and it worked well, was quick and precise on top.
 Enjoy, and […]